bozsahin/thebench/README.md

 NOTES FOR THE DISCERNING TECHIE:

 The installer
-creates some files to keep things organized and available from anywhere in the computer.
+creates some local files to keep things organized and available from anywhere in the user space.
 There are THREE of them: (`~' points to your home directory in the linux world).

 <code>~/.thebenchhome</code> This file contains the full path of TheBench repository in your installation.